volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 It will not (for the moment) display album art, title or allow changing track from volumio.
 But from a external device and the offcial Spotify app, you'll be able to send your music to your device.

-- This version supprt Family account : every member can use the device !
+- This version supports Family account : every member can use the device !

-This version includes its own spotify_app_key, so you don't need to get one anymore
+- This version includes its own spotify_app_key, so you don't need to get one anymore

 To install
 - You only need to download volspotconnect.zip